rayguna/photogram-industrial/README.md

 ```

 Need to know how top update the migrate file.
 Typing rails db:migrate after modifying the file didn't help.
+- type rails db:drop
+- rails db:create
+- rails db:migrate

+The issue was that the comments_count field was incorrectly names with three ms: commments_count.

+The issue was caught by highlighting the keyword that was an issue in schema.db.
+Identical names should be highlighted.

+Bottom line:
+- Look athe schema.db to see the overall table.
+- Highlight suspicious fields to troubleshoot issues.
+Fiedls that are identical should be highlighted.
+If not highlighted, they are not identical.

 ***